davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/push-for-feedback.md

 ## Cost

+### Fundamental overhead

 Pushing code and pulling it down on a static or shared CI/CD runner almost always adds a few seconds of overhead.
 It rarely makes sense to push for feedback on tests that only run for a few seconds, such as linters or a REPL that doesn't need anything loaded in memory.
 The benefits become clearer for "long" experiments where this overhead is insignificant, perhaps more than 3-4 minutes.

+Even if a change has no issues, it takes time to form a commit message, push it, find the output you should be watching, clear out Slack notification messages, and pull the merged change down.

 ### Setup